-The Master of Education in Diverse Learning (MEd/DL) is an online course of advanced study for state certified teachers who are seeking to become more effective in helping diverse learners find success in the general education curriculum.
-Recognizing the variety of learner differences in the inclusive American classroom, this program will allow teachers to build upon their existing pedagogical knowledge to expand their knowledge, skills, and dispositions, with a focus on the needs of the diverse learner.
+The Master of Education in Diverse Learning (MEd/DL) is an advanced course of study for licensed teachers who are seeking to become more effective in helping all learners find success in the general education curriculum.
+Recognizing the variety of learner differences in the inclusive American classroom, this program helps teachers build upon their existing pedagogical knowledge and expand their knowledge, skills, and dispositions, with a focus on the needs of the diverse learner.
 Special attention is given to students who are learning English as a second language (ESL), have a disability, or are gifted.
-After successful completion of the degree coursework, teachers will be able to apply for endorsement/approval to their certificates in both ESL and special education (Learning Behavior Specialist 1) per the guidelines listed below.
+After successful completion of the degree coursework, teachers will be able to apply for an endorsement to their Professional Educator License in both ESL and special education (Learning Behavior Specialist 1) per the guidelines listed below.
 Evidence-based teaching methods will be implemented in the teacher’s classroom to allow for immediate practice of instructional skills being learned.
 Assessment of the diverse learner will be conducted in the teacher’s classroom or school.

 Note: It is possible for someone to pursue this degree without currently teaching in a classroom; however, due to the practical nature of assignments and course objectives, he or she would need to have access to a classroom setting for the duration of the program.

 After successfully finishing the degree coursework, teachers will have completed:

 - The 18 hours required by the Illinois Board of Education (ISBE) in order to apply for an endorsement in ESL.
 Out-of-state candidates should contact their state agency to determine the requirements for ESL credentials in their state.